 ✨ Only licensed users can be Owners, Managers, or Collaborators.

 You can manage users' permissions or remove them from your workbook via the Share workbook dialog.
 To change a user's permission level, click on their current permission level to the right of their name and select the new permission level from the dropdown.

 To remove a user from your workbook, click the "x" icon to the right of their permission level.

 Only users with Owner or Manager access can remove other users or change their permission levels.

 Users, Comments, and @Mentions

-Pro tip: If an existing user is appearing greyed out in User cells, the workbook is not share with that user.
+If an existing user's name is greyed out in a workbook's User cells, the workbook is not shared with that user.
 Sharing the workbook with that user will change their User cell values to fully active.
 Similarly, once a workbook as been unshared with a user, User cell values for that user will appear greyed out.